danoc/danoc/src/posts/2019-09-03-react-rally-2019/index.md

 ---
-title: Notes from React Rally, 2019
+title: Notes from React Rally 2019
 description: A collection of my notes from React Rally, a two-day single track conference about React.
 date: "2019-09-03T00:00:00Z"
 path: /blog/react-rally-2019/